SanJulin/Hidden-item-game-module/README.md

 A new release is expected in October, 2024

 ## User contribution
 A newer version of the module will soon be released.
-Pls contribute by letting me know if you discover any bugs or have ideas on how I can improve the module´s functionality.
+Pls contribute by letting me know if you discover any bugs or have any ideas on how I can improve the module.

 ## Examples

 ## Testing

-## Manual testing of the game
+### Manual testing of the game
 Enter node user-testapp.js to manually test the module by playing the game.

-## Computer testing of the game
+### Computer testing of the game
 Enter node ai-testapp.js to see the computer AI playing the game.

-## Testing of methods
+### Testing of methods
 Enter node method-testapp.js to see the test result of Class methods.